-A permit is required to be purchased from this Agency for the burning of machine piled brush, that is the result of land clearing.
-The permit can be obtained at the Agency office Monday through Friday 8:00 a.m. — 5:00 p.m.
+A permit is no longer required by this Agency for the burning of machine piled brush, that is the result of land clearing.
+However, all land clearing open burning must comply with the regulations.
 The piles to be burned must be piled to promote good combustion, therefore no stumps or logs over 12 inches in diameter and no dirt shall be included in the pile.
 The piles shall be 500 feet from the nearest occupied structure.
 Exceptions can be made in advance with documentation and approval.
 Burning must be done on a burning day and between the hours of 8:00 a.m. and 6:00 p.m., with no material added to the fire after 6:00 p.m.
 It is preferable to burn early during the approved time so that the burning will be complete prior to evening inversions that inhibit smoke dispersion.

 ON NO OCCASION SHOULD CONSTRUCTION MATERIALS, PROCESSED WOODS, ASPHALTIC MATERIALS, TIRES, PLASTIC, CARDBOARD, OR PAPER BE BURNED.